graphile/graphile.github.io/src/pages/index.md

 Automatically update your running GraphQL schema without the need to restart the server.
 </p>

-For example: when your underlying data structure changes your GraphQL-Build plugins can trigger a rebuild event and you'll automatically be supplied with a fresh new GraphQL schema to replace the out-of-date one - no need to restart your server!
+For example: when your underlying data structure changes your Graphile-Build plugins can trigger a rebuild event and you'll automatically be supplied with a fresh new GraphQL schema to replace the out-of-date one - no need to restart your server!